Direct and indirect mortgage amortization

 What’s the difference between direct and indirect amortization?

-The second mortgage can be amortized directly or indirectly.
-That means you make regular payments to the lender and reduce your mortgage debt by the amortization amount.
-“Indirectly” means paying into a retirement solution under pillar 3a, which is used only when this pillar is withdrawn to pay off the mortgage debt.
+A mortgage can be amortized directly or indirectly.
+“Directly” means you make regular payments to the lender and reduce your mortgage debt by the amortization amount.
+“Indirectly” means paying into a retirement planning solution under pillar 3a or a policy, which is used only when this solution is withdrawn to pay off the mortgage debt.

 What is direct amortization?